-When you get a dog, you take on a legal commitment to ensure their welfare needs are met and there’s a financial commitment, too.
-It can be easy to overlook this in all the excitement of getting a new doggy companion but it’s important to understand the cost involved in caring for them for their entire life and meeting their five welfare needs.
+When you get a dog, you legally have to meet their five welfare needs, keeping them happy and healthy throughout their life.
+Looking after a dog can be costly, even without any unexpected vet bills.
+It can be easy to overlook this in all the excitement of getting a new doggy companion but it’s important to understand the cost involved in caring for them for their entire life and meeting their welfare needs.

 - Small dog breeds: £6,500 to £12,000

 This estimated lifetime cost is the minimum that you will need to care for your dog.
 It will vary according to your dog’s size, breed and how long they live.
 Your dog could cost you as much as £33,000 over their lifetime if you decide or need to spend more on their ongoing care!